lolimay/Pro-Git-Reading-Notes/docs/2-Git-Basics.md

 git clone <url> # clone* an existing git repository from elsewhere. git clone <url> <newname> # clone an existing git repository and rename it.
 ````
-\* Pulls down all the data for that repository, and checks out a working copy of the latest version.
+**Note:** `git clone` means that pulling down all the data for that repository, and checks out a working copy of the latest version.
+If we add `--bare` parameter, the cloned result is a folder with the suffix `.git`.

 ## 2.2 Recording Changes to the Repository
 <p align="center"><img src="./images/file-states.png"></p>